Anorexia In Men

 If for any reason those don’t feel accessible, then online therapy might not be a bad option at least as a starting point.
-Some online therapy services allow you to communicate with a therapist over text or chat, which can be less intimidating or scary than doing it face-to-face or in-person.
+Some online therapy services allow you to communicate with a therapist over text or chat.
+That can be less intimidating or scary than doing it face-to-face or in-person.

 This can help break down some of the barriers and help you get started before you look at speaking to someone in person.

-Sometimes the first step is the hardest, so if you can make that first step a bit easier then by all means go for it.
+Sometimes the first step is the hardest.
+If you can make that first step a bit easier then by all means go for it.